 3 Surveys will be conducted in the open, accessible portion of the tunnel outlet channel near the confluence with New Spicer Meadow Reservoir and Hobart Creek.
 Enclosed portions of the North Fork Diversion Tunnel will not be surveyed.

-For Yosemite toad additional survey locations will be evaluated using a desktop habitat assessment For habitat to be included as a survey location it will meet the following criteria: (1) contain suitable aquatic breeding habitat for Yosemite toad; (2) be within 0.78 mile of the FERC Project Boundary and above 6,400 feet in elevation (e.g., areas around North Fork Diversion Impoundment, New Spicer Meadow Reservoir, and Spicer Reservoir Campground); (3) the breeding habitat or surrounding uplands (within 0.78 mile of the FERC Project Boundary) have the potential to be affected by routine Project operation and maintenance activities or Project-related recreation; and (4) is safely accessible with appropriate landowner approval(s).
-The desktop habitat assessment will use existing data including, National Wetland Inventory maps, U.S. Geological Survey 1:24,000 topographic quadrangle maps, hydrologic data, and aerial imagery.
+Because Yosemite toad spends a substantial portion of its adult life stage in terrestrial habitats and may use upland areas up to 0.78 mile from suitable breeding habitat (Liang 2013), a desktop habitat assessment will be used to identify additional potential survey locations (e.g., meadows, ponds, or other suitable breeding features) to assess the species distribution in the FERC Project Boundary.
+Habitat may be included as an additional survey location if it meets the following criteria: (1) contains suitable aquatic breeding habitat for Yosemite toad; (2) occurs within 0.78 mile of the FERC Project Boundary and above 6,400 feet in elevation (e.g., areas around North Fork Diversion Impoundment, New Spicer Meadow Reservoir, and Spicer Reservoir Campground); (3) the breeding habitat or surrounding uplands (within 0.78 mile of the FERC Project Boundary) have the potential to be affected by routine Project operation and maintenance activities or Project-related recreation; and (4) is safely accessible with appropriate landowner approval(s).
+The desktop habitat assessment will use existing data including National Wetland Inventory maps, U.S. Geological Survey 1:24,000 topographic quadrangle maps, hydrologic data, and aerial imagery.